Fortified Roof Cost Houston 2026

 - Day 5 - FORTIFIED evaluator inspection.
 Independent third-party evaluator photographs the work, reviews contractor documentation, and issues the designation letter.
 This is the document your insurance carrier and FHLB bank want.

 Any contractor telling you they'll do a Fortified roof in one day is skipping the evaluator step.
 The third-party inspection is what makes it Fortified.
-No certificate, no discount, no grant.
+No certificate, no carrier documentation path, no grant.

 Retrofit vs Full Replacement